Ohio State vs. Indiana: Odds, spread, over/under - September 2

 Ohio State vs. Indiana Betting Trends

+- Ohio State won six games against the spread last season, failing to cover or pushing seven times.

-- The Buckeyes were favored by 29.5 points or more six times last season, and covered the spread in three of those matchups.
+- The Buckeyes covered the spread twice when favored by 30.5 points or more last season (in five opportunities).

-- Indiana put together a 4-8-0 record against the spread last year.
+- Indiana won four games against the spread last season, failing to cover eight times.

-- The Hoosiers did not cover the spread when an underdog by 29.5 points or more last season (in one opportunity).
+- The Hoosiers did not cover the spread last year (0-1 ATS) when playing as at least 30.5-point underdogs.

 Ohio State & Indiana 2023 Futures Odds